All right. Where were we?

 All things considered, I’m not so put off by Atlantica when it approaches competence, and this segment is pretty good!
 Don’t worry.
 It’s all (all) downhill from here.

 After the song, Ariel admits she’s just not into this Atlantean jingoism, and Sebastian is put out.
-He mutters aloud to himself that she’s “in love […] with a human!” and is overheard by Triton, because sitcom stupidity is the fastest way to move any plot along.
+He mutters aloud to himself that she’s “in love […] with a human!” and is overheard by Triton, because sitcom coincidences are the fastest way to move any plot along.

 Meanwhile, Ariel visits the surface with the trio at night, and they see Eric accidentally drop a necklace into the water.
 They go to retrieve it, but find it trapped in between a few rocks.
 Believe it or not, this small object caught in a rock prevents you from advancing Atlantica’s plot.
 The game wants you to get Magnera to pull it out, which doesn’t actually strike me as a great plan.
 Atlantica established that Magnet could pick up a statue the size (and so, multiple times the mass) of a human being trapped under a pile of sand and crap.
 Using Magnera on a tiny necklace wedged between rocks sounds like a good way to make metal wire, or a bullet.